prajyotkcsu/find-near-me/README.md

 ## Project motivation
 This project is driven by the objective of seamlessly querying and retrieving information about restaurants that cater to specific culinary preferences. <br>
 Utilizing Elasticsearch's indexing power, the system efficiently organizes and retrieves relevant information based on specific criteria.

+## Future release:
+Enable user input for search phrases, similar to services like UberEats. <br>Users can input phrases like "noodle places in Plano, TX," and the system will interpret and generate dynamic queries using OpenAI, enhancing the search experience.

 ## Features:

 #### Type something like